Botnet: Domains

 Many large botnets tend to use domains rather than IRC in their construction (see Rustock botnet and Srizbi botnet).
 They are usually hosted with bulletproof hosting services.
-This is one of the earliest types of C&C. A zombie computer accesses a specially-designed webpage or domain(s) which serves the list of controlling commands.
+This is one of the earliest types of C&C. A zombie computer accesses a specially designed webpage or domain(s) which serves the list of controlling commands.
 The advantages of using web pages or domains as C&C is that a large botnet can be effectively controlled and maintained with very simple code that can be readily updated.

 Disadvantages of using this method are that it uses a considerable amount of bandwidth at large scale, and domains can be quickly seized by government agencies with little effort.
 If the domains controlling the botnets are not seized, they are also easy targets to compromise with denial-of-service attacks.

 Fast-flux DNS can be used to make it difficult to track down the control servers, which may change from day to day.
 Control servers may also hop from DNS domain to DNS domain, with domain generation algorithms being used to create new DNS names for controller servers.

 Some botnets use free DNS hosting services such as DynDns.org, No-IP.com, and Afraid.org to point a subdomain towards an IRC server that harbors the bots.
 While these free DNS services do not themselves host attacks, they provide reference points (often hard-coded into the botnet executable).
 Removing such services can cripple an entire botnet.

 Others

-Calling back to large social media sites such as GitHub, Twitter, Reddit, Instagram, the XMPP open source instant message protocol and Tor hidden services are popular ways of avoiding egress filtering to communicate with a C&C server.
+Calling back to popular sites such as GitHub, Twitter, Reddit, Instagram, the XMPP open source instant message protocol and Tor hidden services are popular ways of avoiding egress filtering to communicate with a C&C server.